comrumino/cpp-coursework/notes.md

 * template specialization, all parameters of template function are specified. class template and member templates allow partial specialization via partial evalation of the base template
 * template type parameter, named used to abstract a type (that is the parameters to the template dipshit)
 * trailing return types, `auto fcn(It beg, It end) -> typename remove_reference<decltype(*beg)>::type` if the function template return type is a related type of a template type parameter, instantiation of all possibilities is burdensome
-* type transformation template, metaprogramming, tranform a given template type parameter to a related type
+* type transformation template, metaprogramming, transform a given template type parameter to a related type
-* variadic template, varying number of template arguments---use template parmeter pack
+* variadic template, varying number of template arguments---use template parameter pack

 ## Condensed concurrency
 * task switch, doing a bit of one task followed by doing a bit of another task